American Silent Film: Silent Films | Silent Comedy

 Diary of a Country Priest (Robert Bresson, 1950) Un Condamné à mort s'est échappé / A Man Escaped; Pickpocket; Procès de Jeanne d'Arc / The Trial of Joan of Arc; Une Femme douce; Lancelot du lac

 Paris Does Strange Things (Jean Renoir, 1956): A Polish noblewoman delights everyone in 1900 Paris.
-La Chienne, Boudu sauvé des eaux, Toni, Grand Illusion, The Rules of the Game, Swamp Water, The Southerner, The Woman on the Beach, The River, The Golden Coach, French Can Can, La Caporal épinglé / The Elusive Corporal
+La Chienne, Boudu sauvé des eaux, Toni, The Crime of Monsieur Lange.
+The Grand Illusion, The Rules of the Game, Swamp Water, The Southerner, The Woman on the Beach, The River, The Golden Coach, French Can Can, La Caporal épinglé / The Elusive Corporal

 Le Trou (Jacques Becker, 1960) Ali Baba

 Le Ballon rouge / The Red Balloon (Albert Lamorisse, 1956) Crin blanc: Le cheval sauvage / White Mane

 Monsieur Hulot's Holiday (Jacques Tati, 1953) Family fun at a French resort.
 Mon Oncle, Playtime, Trafic.